maurits150/simploo/README.md

 This library is designed to help with this process by using the freedom of Lua to emulate the same class-based programming syntax that's so often seen in other languages.
 After you've provided a class definition you can easily derive new objects from it, and SIMPLOO will handle everything that's required to make your objects behave appropriately.

+### Features

+* Define classes using a familiar syntax, including all the expected keywords such as `private`, `public`, `abstract`, `static` and `const`.
+* Supports multiple inheritance to define complex relational trees between classes.
+* Supports constructor and *finalizer* methods.
+* Allows you to define metamethods for your classes.

 ### Changes compared to `1.0`
 * The library has been rewritten in order to be more maintainable.
 * New syntax features have been added to make classes even more organisable.